The regulator dependence in the functional renormalization group: a quantitative explanation: Behavior of PMS values at succeeding orders of the DE

-As previously described, at large orders of the DE not every value of $\alpha$ will be consistent with a reasonable behaviour.
+As previously described, at large orders of the DE not every value of $\alpha$ will yield a reasonable behavior.
 This is due to a competition between two different elements.
 This argument in addition to apply to large orders of the DE, also gives indications for why there is a well behaved region where a diminished sensitivity to the regulator is expected.
 Indeed, the given argument shows that considering small $\alpha$ values suits one of the conditions but spoils the other one.
 Similarly, considering large values of $\alpha$ do the opposite.
 In this sense, when a compromise is taken considering both elements, the results are expected to be rather insensitive to the regulator.
-As a consequence, doing PMS becomes the way of identifying the regime where both elements are best satisfied at a given order.
+As a consequence, the PMS becomes the way of identifying the regime where both elements are best satisfied at a given order.

 These ideas can be tested quantitatively by comparing to actual calculations.
-It is expected that the values of $\alpha$ at which a smaller dependence of the results is exhibited will converge to the values given by equation \eqref{eqAlphaOpt}.
-Given the fact that one expects an exponential convergence of quantities such that the error associated to it being improved by a factor of $\sim 1/4$ at subsequent orders, one can estimate the dependence of the PMS value of $\alpha$:
+It is expected that the values of $\alpha$ at which a weaker dependence of the results is exhibited will converge to the values given by equation \eqref{eqAlphaOpt}.
+To estimate the behavior of $\alpha_{opt}(s)$, this is the optimum value of $\alpha$ at any given order $\mathcal{O}(\partial^s)$ of the DE, one can exploit the fact that, near the optimum value, one expects that any small momentum quantity (including $\alpha_{opt}$ for the various critical exponents) should converge to its asymptotic value by reducing its error by, approximately, $1/4$ at each order.
+As a consequence, one can estimate the optimum value of $\alpha$ at finite orders of the DE as: